ArunaArdala/CSS-tutorial/README.md

 External - It is recommended approach

 CSS color : use the color picker website for vales of hexagon, rgb vales

+Selector : There are two types of selectors
+            id, class,
+            Same element can have same class name.
+But cannot have same id.
+            +,~,> are also some selectors
+            * - universal selector